SalishSeaCast/docs/tidalcurrents/tidal_current_comparison.rst

 Tidal current comparisons
 ===========================================

-* Comparisons of the model to observations and other models is very important in evalutating the model output.
+* Comparisons of the model to observations and other models is very important in evaluating the model output.
-* It gives information about which physical processes are poorly represented and may even give hints towards how we can improve these.
+* These comparisons give information about which physical processes are poorly represented and may even give hints towards how we can improve model performance.

 Ocean Networks Canada VENUS nodes
 -----------------------------------

-* ONC VENUS had three seafloor nodes in the Salish Sea; Central, East and Delta.
-The nodes are equipped with an extensive amount of equipment.
+* ONC VENUS has three seafloor nodes in the Salish Sea; Central, East and Delta.
+The nodes are equipped with many sensors.
 * The comparisons below use the Acoustic Doppler Current Profiler (ADCP) at the Central and East nodes.